tshanedc/bikesharing_finalproject/README.md

 ## Role Definition
 The team has found a natural work dynamic.
 We will be taking advantage of the already used channels, such as slack and zoom website.
 ## Methodology
-We will use Visualization using Tableau and R. The model this project uses to analyse bikesharing investment across different cities of the US is **multivariate linear regression or OLS(Ordinary least square)**
+We will use Visualization using Tableau and R.
-- **Y=M+BX**
+This project is going to use **ARIMA model** to predict the next station that the invester is going to open

+- **Ŷt = μ + ϕ1Yt-1**
-- Y: represents the dependent variable PBS(public bike sharing)
+- - Y: represents the dependent variable PBS(public bike sharing)
-- M: is the intercept
+- μ: is the intercept
-- B: is the slope, and
+- ϕ: is the slope, and
-- X: represents vector of independent variables.
+- t-1: is laged period
+We are going to use time series data and predict where is the best location to to open the next station.

 Below image shows the mock conceptual relationship of the databases across cities and the main variables we are going to analyse whether they affect the PBS positively or negativley and their significance aswell.
 The result will give an insight if we have to recommend the stakeholder to invest on PBS or not and where to invest it.